List of Doctors characters introduced in 2019: Estelle Vere

 Estelle Vere, portrayed by Suzette Llewellyn, first appeared on 12 April 2019 and made her last appearance on 29 May 2019.
 Estelle was introduced as the mother of established character Sid Vere (Ashley Rice), and is married to Sid's father, Tye Vere (Daniel Hill).
 Estelle feels ill, so Sid breaks procedures and checks her medical files.
 He discovers that Estelle and Tye had a son who was born with Down's syndrome who they left at the hospital.
 Sid tracks his brother down through an adoption agency and discovers that he is called Laurence Richards (Rishard Beckett), but Tye implores Sid to keep this from Estelle.

 Tye Vere

 Tye Vere, portrayed by Daniel Hill, initially appeared between 12 April 2019 and 29 May 2019.
-Hill reprised his role as Tye on 30 September 2021.
+Hill reprised his role as Tye for a guest stint in late 2021, before reappearing again in late 2023.
 Tye was introduced as the father of established character Sid Vere (Ashley Rice) and is married to Sid's mother, Estelle (Suzette Llewellyn).
 Estelle feels ill, so Sid breaks procedures and checks her medical files.
 He finds that Tye and Estelle have another son, Laurence Richards (Rishard Beckett), who was born with Down's syndrome.
 Sid quizzes Tye on what happened to their other son; Tye explains that they left him as a newborn baby at the hospital.
 When Sid finds where Laurence lives, Tye and Sid decide to track him down by posing as gardeners at Laurence's residential home.

-Sid visits Tye and Laurence, Tye informs Sid that himself and Estelle are having marital problems.
+Sid visits Tye and Laurence, where Tye informs Sid that himself and Estelle are having marital problems.
+Two years later, Tye turns up on Sid's doorstep unexpectedly with the news that he has left Estelle.
+He asks if he can stay with him and housemate Bear Sylvester (Dex Lee).